Dengue fever A90.x

 This section has been translated automatically.

-The yellow fever mosquito is a small (3-4 mm), dark-colored mosquito with white stripes on the legs and a white marking on the neck shield (scutum) resembling a lyre.
-Hence the name of the mosquito, the proboscis is black.
-Females and males are equally marked, usually the females are slightly larger.
-Only the female mosquitoes suck blood after fertilization to meet their protein needs for the production of offspring.
+Aedes albopictus is a small (3-4 mm), dark-colored mosquito with white stripes on the legs and a white marking on the neck shield (scutum), reminiscent of a lyre.
+Hence the name tiger mosquito.
+The proboscis is black.
+Females and males have the same markings, the females are usually slightly larger.
+Only the female mosquitoes suck blood after fertilization to cover their protein requirements for the production of offspring.
 The male mosquitoes feed mainly on nectar and other sweet plant juices.
-The females can also meet their energy needs from these.
+The females can also meet their energy requirements from this.1

 Manifestation